IsidorManning/data-structure-visualizer/README.md

 # data-structure-visualizer

+The data structure visualizer can be found on my [website](https://isidormanning.com/projects/dsvisualize/).

 An app used by a user to visualize certain data structures with their own integer data.

 # The purpose of this project was to achieve two main goals